vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     +++devicePrimaryKey:+++

-    > **NOTE**: You will be using the text editor to store some configuration values associated with the Azure resources.
+    > **NOTE**: You will be using the text editor to store some configuration values associated with your Azure resources.

 1. Switch back to the Azure portal window and wait for the deployment to finish.